EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 ![Person Notebook](./../images/PersonNotebookIII.png)

-Lets start coding the notebook.
-Lets create a variable to read from the Person file as well as from the PersonEmailAddress file.
-Lets also create three variables for the folders Bronze, Silver and Gold for the Delta Lake.
+Let's start coding the notebook.
+Let's create a variable to read from the Person file as well as from the PersonEmailAddress file.
+Let's also create three variables for the folders Bronze, Silver and Gold for the Delta Lake.
 Write this code in the first cell.

 ```python